When the abuse of men is considered to be violence against women and girls

 dcadebate3dcadebate4

-If the council truly believed in diversity, in gender equality, and in engaging with men … then they should go ahead and walk the walk … engage.
+If the Council truly believed in diversity, in gender equality, and in engaging with men … then they should go ahead and walk the walk … engage.

 But they don’t.
 And they won’t.
 And the gender debate – and the community – is all the poorer as a result.